-Spray foam insulation is the most effective insulation type because it’s properties to act as an air sealant and insulator in one, it’s high R-value to resist and because it can be applied to the roof decking which slows the heat transfer into the home before it hits the attic.
-Spray foam not only saves on your heating and cooling bills, but you also realize savings from utilizing a smaller HVAC system, the ability to save on air sealing the attic floor, an less repairs on the HVAC system over it’s life.
+Spray foam insulation is the most effective insulation types you can utilize to protect your home from heat or cold.
+Its properties act as an air sealant and insulator in one and its high R-value means it can be applied to the roof decking to slow the heat transfer into your home before it even enters the attic.
+Spray foam also saves you on your heating and cooling bills by allowing you to utilize a smaller HVAC system, eliminating the need to air seal the attic floor, and causing you fewer repairs on your HVAC system over its lifetime.
 If you want to know how much spray foam insulation will save on your energy bills there are several factors you need to consider to get an accurate savings estimate.
 The table below shows how much savings to expect from spray foam insulation for different applications.

-As APS energy auditors since 2009, Green ID has experience with spray foam in all types of homes.
-The factors that influence how much spray foam insulation will save on energy bills depend on the following.
+As longtime energy auditors for both APS and SRP, Green ID has experience with spray foam in all types of homes.
+The factors that influence how much spray foam insulation will save you on your energy bills depend on the following

 APS customers are in for a big surprise this summer as their energy bills will spike even if there energy usage goes down because of dramatic rate increases by the utility company.
 The Arizona Corporation Commission has already approved utility rates that increase APS customer’s energy bills by as much as 70% (see below for calculation) by May 1st, 2018.
 APS states that the rate hike will better reflect the true cost of serving customers during peak hours but it will also offset the lower energy bills solar customers have that APS says is eating into their bottom line even as they profit from removing program to help customers save money on their energy bills through efficiency upgrades.
 You may have seen or heard APS promoting their rate changes as giving customers more options but in fact, they are mandating that every customer choose a new rate and will not allow any rate plans to be grandfathered in and the rate changes homeowners are going to see are amazing.